 Today’s business world is increasingly globalized, and thanks to a changing economy, the ease of international travel and new communication technology, employees in the U.S. are often interacting, both in-person and via phone and technology, with people from around the globe.
+You may think as a small business owner you don’t have the need or the resources to create cross-cultural training, but it’s something every organization should consider implementing and with the use of e-Learning you can tailor your training to your unique budgetary and employee needs.

 Despite the benefits of these interactions, as well as their necessity, there are hurdles along the way, particularly as employees face challenges in how they communicate and collaborate with international business associates and partners.
 It’s not just about language barriers.
 People from other countries typically have unique cultural ideas, a different approach to body language and non-verbal communication, and they approach business and deal-making in a way that may be different from our framework here in the U.S.